Operations Updates During the COVID-19 Pandemic

 - a statement that the applicant was prevented from accessing or sending required physical materials for reasons such as those noted above.

-Where the Acting Register finds satisfactory evidence that the applicant was affected by the national emergency, the Copyright Office will annotate the registration record to reflect that determination.
+Where the Register finds satisfactory evidence that the applicant was affected by the national emergency, the Copyright Office will annotate the registration record to reflect that determination.

 Timing Requirements for Serving and Recording Notices of Termination

 Under sections 203 and 304(c) of the Copyright Act, individual authors may reclaim copyright interests previously transferred to another party in specified circumstances.
 In general, an author may terminate a transfer within a five-year window, provided the author serves notice on the transferee between two and ten years before the chosen termination date.
 After service, the notice must be recorded with the Copyright Office.

 The COVID-19 response measures affecting copyright registration may have a similar impact on authors’ ability to serve notices of termination and submit them for recordation.
 These limitations could have legal consequences for some authors given the statutory requirement that a notice of termination be served at least two years before the date of termination.
 While in many instances an author may be able to choose a termination date that falls more than two years after the disruption has ended, or may have already anticipated and served a notice of termination, for some grants, the end of the five-year termination window may fall in the spring of 2022, necessitating service of notice by the spring of 2020.
 While many authors will be able to proceed in the normal course, in some instances, authors may be unable to access the underlying agreement or otherwise comply with the requirements due to the national emergency.